charmaine211/AfstuderenOU/README.md

 cd AfstuderenOU/server/
 ```

 2. Create a virtual environment.
-Use either python or python3, depending on your system:
+Use either `python` or `python3`, depending on your system:

 ```
 python -m venv venv